Best Facts about Alcatraz Island in San Francisco that Will Blow Your Mind

 The Legends of Alcatraz

-The purpose of Alcatraz was to isolate some of America’s worst criminals.
+The purpose of Alcatraz was to isolate some of America‘s worst criminals.
 To have all of them in one place was bound to create trouble and numerous incidents, some of which have remained unexplained to this day.
-Alcatraz has been cited as one of the most “haunted” places in America probably due to the many violent deaths that took place on the island, whether it was due to inmates attacking fellow inmates or prisoners taking their own lives, or being killed as they attempted to escape.
+Alcatraz has been cited as one of the most “haunted” places in America, probably due to the many violent deaths that took place on the island, whether it was due to inmates attacking fellow inmates, prisoners taking their own lives, or being killed as they attempted to escape.

 Native Americans mentioned the evil spirits they encountered on the island before it even became a military prison.
 At the time, some Native Americans were even punished by banishment to the island to live among the evil spirits.